Who is a breast cancer survivor?

 Cancer survivors should adopt healthy lifestyle choices for their overall health as well as to help prevent their cancer from returning:

-- Try to eat five to nine servings of fruit and vegetables every day, and limit red meat.
+- Trying to eat five to nine servings of fruit and vegetables every day

-- Participate in at least 30 minutes of moderate activity, five days a week.
+- Participating in at least 30 minutes of moderate activity, five days a week.

 What is a cancer survivorship care plan?